 I image a lot of people would be familiar with the study that was conducted into the discrimination that occurs just because of the name you use when looking for a job.
 Some of you might have also experienced this problem yourself.

 A job applicant with a name that sounds like it might belong to an African-American – say, Lakisha Washington or Jamal Jones – can find it harder to get a job.
 Despite laws against discrimination, affirmative action, a degree of employer enlightenment, and the desire by some businesses to enhance profits by hiring those most qualified regardless of race, African-Americans are twice as likely as whites to be unemployed and they earn nearly 25 percent less when they are employed

 It’s little things like this that make life harder than it needs to be, but life for an ethnic minority is full of these little issues, which all adds up to a being huge weight holding us down.
 White privilege is that no matter how bad your life might be (and you can still have a hard life), your life isn’t then made harder simply for the colour of your skin.

 All we’re asking for is the same treatment and human rights applied fairly and justly to all of us, so we can exist without the fear we’ll be harmed or killed simply for existing.
 How is that too much to expect from a civilised society?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with discrimination and your thoughts about the current protests in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.